Aditya-Rohan-Singh/cs5113fa22-proj/README.md

 - Takes the pokemon name as input and then returns the trainer that captured it.
 The pokemon then stores the information that who captured it.

+### caught\_location

+- Takes the pokemon name as input and returns the location it was captured at.
+The trainer is calling this function.

 # Other functions used by client

 ### get\_position